PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 export TIDDLYWIKIPATH=$HOME/wiki/tiddlers/
 ```

-Again, don't forget to change *your_username*...

 ### 2b.
 Vim plugin

-I don't have that many plugins enabled in Neovim, but [vim-tiddlywiki](https://github.com/sukima/vim-tiddlywiki) is absolutely outstanding for managing tiddlers in Vim.
-I don't use a plugin manager, so installing it into Neovim is as follows:
+The [vim-tiddlywiki](https://github.com/sukima/vim-tiddlywiki) plugin is absolutely outstanding for managing tiddlers in Vim.
+If you don't use a plugin manager, install it into Neovim as follows:

 ```bash
  git clone --depth 1 https://github.com/sukima/vim-tiddlywiki ~/.config/nvim/pack/sukima/start/vim-tiddlywiki
 ```

-If you are using original Vim rather than Neovim, then the path above will need amending as Vim does not use the *.config* directory.
+If you are using original Vim rather than Neovim, then the path above will need amending as Vim does not use the *.config* directory (or use a plugin manager).

 This plugin not only means that the tiddler format is recognised, but also allows you to create new tiddlers with the right metadata in place and jump to the other tiddlers using CamelCase links.

-For full use you will also need to let the plugin know where you keep your tiddlers by adding the following line to your *~/.config/nvim/init.vim* or *~/.vimrc*, e.g.:
+For full use you will also need to let the plugin know where you keep your tiddlers by adding the following line to your *~/.config/nvim/init.vim* or *~/.vimrc*, i.e.:

 ```vimrc
 let g:tiddlywiki_dir=$TIDDLYWIKIPATH